YasamanKarimArabgard/YasamanKarimArabgard/README.md

   <img src=https://media.giphy.com/media/SUcApSWjPwQMARvcM8/giphy.gif width="200"/>
 </div>

-# Creative Front-end developer 👩‍💻
+# Creative Software Engineer 👩‍💻

-● a front end developer with over 2 years of self-experience in coding.
-My passion for programming has led me to constantly seek out new challenges and opportunities to learn.
-I am highly motivated by problem-solving and enjoy tackling complex issues.
+●Hello!
+I'm Yasaman Arabgard, a developer with experience in both front-end and back-end design.
+I started my journey in the colorful world of CSS and JavaScript and later delved into C# and .NET.
+I love challenges and solving complex puzzles, and working with data and SQL feels like an art to me.
+I’m always looking to learn and grow, and I hope we can connect on this exciting journey!

 ### Languages and Tools :
 <div>